p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 via the `Server` header.
 Historically, web servers have included their version information as part of this header.
 Disclosing the version of Apache running can be undesirable, particularly in environments sensitive to information disclosure.
-Apache can be configured to not display its version in the `Server`
+Configure Apache not to display its version in `Server` header:
-header:

 .. code::